Telescopium Herschelii

 Telescopium Herschelii (Latin for Herschel's telescope), also formerly known as Tubus Hershelli Major, is a former constellation in the northern celestial hemisphere.
 Maximilian Hell established it in 1789 to honour Sir William Herschel's discovery of the planet Uranus.
-It fell out of use by the end of the 19th century.
-Psi2 Aurigae at apparent magnitude 4.8 was the constellation's brightest star.
+It fell out of use by the end of the 19th century. θ Geminorum at apparent magnitude 3.59 was the constellation's brightest star.